anaximeno/anaximeno/README.md

 # Sup :v:

 I am a student Computer Engineering course at the University of Cape Verde.
-I also study artificial intelligence and machine learning techniques in my free time, focusing in the areas of **Natural Language Processing** and **Automatic Speech Recognition**.
+I also study artificial intelligence and machine learning techniques on my free time, focusing in the areas of **Natural Language Processing** and **Automatic Speech Recognition**.

 ### :star2: Objectives